divisionind/ytviewbot/README.md

 3. Now run `ytviewbot` for further help.

 ##### Uninstalling
-If you chose to install ytviewbot, you can uninstall it by running the uninstall script located in either the root of the github repo or packaged along with every release. `sudo ./uninstall`
+You can uninstall ytviewbot by running the uninstall script located in either the root of the github repo or packaged along with every release. `sudo ./uninstall`

 ### Using Windows?